A Bullet in the Heart (play)

 A Bullet in the Heart (رصاصة في القلب; translit.Rosasa Fil Qalb) is a 1964 Egyptian comedy play written by Tawfiq El-Hakim and directed by Kamal Hussein.
-It is based on Tawfiq El-Hakim's play with the same name.
-It stars Salah Zulfikar.
+It is based on Tawfiq El-Hakim's 1926 play with the same name.

+It stars Salah Zulfikar in the leading role.
 This play is one of three plays of El-Hakim, in which the conclusion was open and unconvincing in that way, and it was Salah Zulfikar's theatrical debut.

 Synopsis

 The events revolve around Naguib, who has a dire financial situation, who falls in love with the girl Fifi at first sight and does not know who she is, so he tells his friend, Dr. Sami, the story and she's originally his friend's fiancé.